Kenshi (KNS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kenshi Historical Price

-According to the latest data gathered on Kenshi live price page, the current price of Kenshi is 0.00241268USD.
-The circulating supply of Kenshi(KNS) is 860.00M KNS , giving it a market capitalization of $2.07M.
+According to the latest data gathered on Kenshi live price page, the current price of Kenshi is 0.00233013USD.
+The circulating supply of Kenshi(KNS) is 860.00M KNS , giving it a market capitalization of $2.00M.

 The Kenshi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KNS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.